LIT-Protocol/docs/docs/sdk/capacity-credits.md

 - `capacityTokenId` -  The `token identifier` of the Rate Limit NFT
 - `delegateeAddresses` - The wallet addresses which will be delegated to

+>**Note**: The `delegateeAddresses` is not an strict requirement.
+It specifies specific wallet addresses to which the delegation is granted.
+However, if omitted, the `capacityDelegationAuthSig` can be utilized by anyone possessing it, regardless of their wallet address.

 ## **Generating Sessions from delegation signature**
 To create sesssions from your delegation signature you can use the following example.